Shaheer04/ResumeRoaster/README.md

 A fun project that can roast your resume and provide a humorous critique.
 It might help you improve it or offer some entertainment.

 ## Features
-Upload yur CV or Resume in PDF format.
+Upload your CV or Resume in PDF format.
-Then Click on roast to let the fun begins!
+Then Click on roast to let the fun begin!

 ## Deployed Application
 ### Access the deployed application [here](https://resumeroaster.streamlit.app/)